Hector Zazou: Biography

 Zazou regarded his work during the 1980s as his time of apprenticeship in the studio.
-On his 1986 album, Reivax au Bongo, he experimented with fusing classical vocals with an electronic backdrop.
-On his 1989 album, Géologies, he combined electronic music with a string quartet.
+On his 1986 solo album, Reivax au Bongo, he experimented with fusing classical vocals with an electronic backdrop.
+On his 1989 solo album, Géologies, he combined electronic music with a string quartet.

-The albums that he has released under his own name from the 1990s onwards are usually concept albums that draw from literary or folk sources and revolve around a specific theme.
-The collection of songs on each album assemble contributions from a diverse and global range of pop, folk, world music, avant-garde, and classical recording acts.
+The albums that he released under his own name from the 1990s onwards were usually concept albums that drew from literary or folk sources and revolve around a specific theme.
+The collection of songs on each album assembled contributions from a diverse and global range of pop, folk, world music, avant-garde, and classical recording acts.

 Zazou's 1992 offering, Sahara Blue, was based on an idea by Jacques Pasquier.
 Pasquier suggested Zazou commemorate the 100th anniversary of the death of author Arthur Rimbaud by setting music to Rimbaud's poetry.
 Contributions included spoken word from Gérard Depardieu, Dominique Dalcan and music by Brendan Perry and Lisa Gerrard of Dead Can Dance, Tim Simenon, and David Sylvian.
 He even adapted a traditional Ethiopian song.

-In 1994, he released the album Chansons des mers froides (called Songs from the Cold Seas for the anglophone market).
+In 1994, he released the critically acclaimed album, Songs from the Cold Seas (issued in Europe as Chansons des mers froides).
 The album was based on ocean-themed traditional folk songs from northern countries, such as Canada, Finland, Iceland, and Japan.
-It featured vocals by pop and rock artists such as Björk, Suzanne Vega, John Cale, Värttina, Jane Siberry, and Siouxsie Sioux in addition to recordings of shamanic incantations and lullabies from Ainu, Nanai, Inuit, and Yakut singers.
+Songs from the Cold Seas featured vocals by pop and rock artists such as Björk, Suzanne Vega, John Cale, Värttina, Jane Siberry, and Siouxsie Sioux in addition to recordings of shamanic incantations and lullabies from Ainu, Nanai, Inuit, and Yakut singers.
 Musicians included Mark Isham, Brendan Perry, Budgie and the Balanescu Quartet.
 A cameraman accompanied Zazou on the project and they shot and recorded in Alaska, Canada, Greenland, Japan, Scandinavia, and Siberia.
-The single "The Long Voyage" was the only song to be an original composition from Zazou.
-He wrote it in gratitude to his record company Sony who gave him complete artistic liberty.
-Performed by Suzanne Vega and John Cale, it was released as a single in 1995.
-The single featured remixes by Mad Professor as well as Zazou himself.
+The single "The Long Voyage" was a duet by "John Cale and Suzanne Vega": a second CD single featured remixes by Mad Professor.

 His 1998 album, Lights in the Dark, showcased ancient Celtic music sung by Irish singers.